NIVANorge/pyniva/README.md

 * TSB\_HOST (internal  endpoint for time series data)

-The `tsb` API is intended for interactive use, visualization, data "dril in" and merging of asynchronous-heterogenous time series data.
+The `tsb` API is intended for interactive use, visualization, data "drill in" and merging of asynchronous-heterogenous time series data.
 Including merging of data on GPS tracks.
-This means that the typical use of the API is _not_ to downlaod all avaliable raw data (which can be huge), instead the user will query and fetches aggregated data for a given time interval (sefault is approximately 1000 data-ponts pr. time series).
+This means that the typical use of the API is _not_ to download all avaliable raw data (which can be huge), instead the user will query and fetches aggregated data for a given time interval (default is approximately 1000 data-points pr. time series).
 The default number of data points can be overridden by setting the `n` or `dt` parameter in the query. `dt=0` returns raw data (not reccomended for large datasets).